khulnasoft/AiKit/docs/overview/contributing/setting_up.rst

 #.
 Install `Visual Studio Code here <https://code.visualstudio.com/>`_
 #.
 Open the Docker desktop, make sure it's running while following the process below.
    You can close the Docker desktop window afterwards, Docker will continue to run in the background.
 #.
-Open Visual Studio Code, open the Ivy repo folder, and follow the steps listed below:
+Open Visual Studio Code, open the Aikit repo folder, and follow the steps listed below:

    a.
 At the bottom right a window will pop up asking for "Dev Containers" extension, install that.
       In case the window doesn't pop up, search for the "Dev Containers" extension in the Visual Studio Code and install that.